openshift-vertx-examples/vertx-http-example-redhat/README.md

 1. run it locally (non in OpenShift),
 2. deploy it to OpenShift using Apache Maven,
-3. deploy it to OpenShift using a Jenkins pipeline.
+3. deploy it to OpenShift using a pipeline.

 For the approach 2 and 3 you need to be logged in to your OpenShift instance.